mmukul/DevSecOpsTrainingCourse/README.md

 ## DevSecOps & Security Online Instructor-Led Training:

+This course prepare you for Secure SDLC, Infrastructure as Code Security, SAST, DAST, Runtime Security, Container Security, Compliance and Audit, Threat Modelling.

 ### Training Level
 - Foundation and Intermediate course with Practical Demos and Projects